Step by Step Guide To Setup LinkedIn Ads [2021 Update with Video]

 You can select by company name, industry, job title, function, seniority, skills, years of experience and so on as shown in this screenshot.

 Quick pro tip: Exclude your company by name to avoid serving impressions to your own employees.
 2 to 3 parameters work best in an ad campaign.
 For example, mix job seniority with job function and years of experience, or, use company size and job titles.

 3. LinkedIn audience network and Audience expansion

-Linkedin audience network – is the network of LinkedIn partner websites and apps that moves your ad out of targeted LinkedIn feeds in the steps mentioned above.
-I recommend this for brand awareness campaigns but not for targeted B2B advertising which require targets or quick wins to justify ROI.
+LinkedIn audience network – is the network of LinkedIn partner websites and apps that moves your ad out of targeted LinkedIn feeds in the steps mentioned above. we recommend this for brand awareness campaigns but not for targeted B2B advertising which require targets or quick wins to justify ROI.

 Find out more about Linkedin Audience Network

 Audience Expansion – This gets little tricky, if campaigns are not getting you leads, this works in uplifting the performance.
 It can also, however, get you unnecessary leads from the audience that are totally out of the targeting parameters you may have defined.
 LinkedIn, however, says that it broadens the reach of your campaign by showing it to audiences with similar attributes to your target audience.